gebr11/dataminer-docs-connectors/connector/doc/Raisecom_ISCOM_2900_Technical.md

 ## About

 The **Raisecom ISCOM 2900** connector integrates Raisecom devices into monitoring platforms via the SNMP protocol.
-It supports both *ISCOM 29XX* and *RAX 7XX* series, providing visibility into system metrics, hardware health, and optical transceiver data.
-This information is available through the internal pages, where it is organized into corresponding tables and parameters for structured access and analysis.
+It supports both **ISCOM 29XX** and **RAX 7XX** series, providing visibility into system metrics, hardware health, and optical transceiver data.

-Additionally, the connector supports SNMP trap communication, delivering real‑time event notifications, primarily related to device shutdowns and other critical events.
+The connector supports SNMP trap communication, delivering real‑time event notifications, primarily related to device shutdowns and other critical events.

 ## Configuration